mbianchidev/engineering-interviews/README.md

 - How does DHCP work?
 - What is a firewall?
 What is a WAF?
 - How would you block a specific IP address from accessing a service?
 - What is a proxy?
 What is a reverse proxy?
+What is a forward proxy?
 - How does a load balancer work?
+- Do you know any Load Balancing algorithms?
+Explain them (e.g. Round Robin, Least Connections, etc.)

 ## Linux and Virtualization